Solve each problem. ... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Solve each problem.
-Rotating Pulley A pulley is rotating 320 times per min.
-Through how many degrees does a point on the edge of the pulley move in 2/3 sec?
+Rotating Propeller The propeller of a speedboat rotates 650 times per min.
+Through how many degrees does a point on the edge of the propeller rotate in 2.4 sec?

 Verified Solution